isabelle-johns/Travel-to-Portugal/README.md

 Portugal, being a historically Catholic country, celebrates many saints all year round with music, great food and a warm and welcoming environment.
 But, they aren't the only festivals and occasions that are celebrated - Carnival and Epiphany are very colourful and picturesque festivals you have to experience and celebrate first-hand.

 ## _Tours_
-_Portugal City & Surf_ is a 9-day tour for ages 18-35 that covers Lisbon, Fatima, Coimbra, Porto, Aveiro, Obidos, Santa Cruz, Evora and Lagos.
-This tour includes a surfing and yoga camp.
+Portugal hosts many tours for travelling all over the country in coaches, cars, planes and e-bikes.
+Firstly, _Portugal City & Surf_ is a 9-day tour for ages 18-35 that covers Santa Cruz, Lisbon and 7 other destinations over the span of 9 days.
+This tour includes a guided surfing and yoga camp and accomodation for up to 24 people in a group.
+A second tour that is quite popular amongst the young tourists is the Spain and Portugal Group Rail Tour for ages 18-35.
+In this tour, you travel all over the country and even to Barcelona in Spain for two nights.

+_"Really well organized and the cities were beautiful!" - one of the tourists' reviews.

 ![image](https://user-images.githubusercontent.com/73572478/97861671-3ba61600-1d58-11eb-9e2a-455357194325.png)